axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 *Description:* The FQDN of the host that sent the message to syslog-ng as resolved by syslog-ng using DNS.
 If the message traverses several hosts, this is the last host in the chain.

-The {{% productparam "abbrev" %}} application uses the following procedure to determine the value of the `$HOST_FROM` macro:
+The {{% param "product.abbrev" %}} application uses the following procedure to determine the value of the `$HOST_FROM` macro:

-1. The {{% productparam "abbrev" %}} application takes the IP address of the host sending the message.
+1. The {{% param "product.abbrev" %}} application takes the IP address of the host sending the message.

-2. If the `use-dns()` option is enabled, {{% productparam "abbrev" %}} attempts to resolve the IP address to a hostname.
+2. If the `use-dns()` option is enabled, {{% param "product.abbrev" %}} attempts to resolve the IP address to a hostname.
 If it succeeds, the returned hostname will be the value of the `$HOST_FROM` macro.
 This value will be the FQDN of the host if the `use-fqdn()` option is enabled, but only the hostname if `use-fqdn()` is disabled.

 3. If the `use-dns()` option is disabled, or the address resolution fails, the `${HOST_FROM}` macro will return the IP address of the sender host.